-- Kindle – As you know, travellers don’t have room to carry a lot of stuff, so with this app my phone also doubles as my Kindle.
+- Kindle – As you know, travelers don’t have room to carry a lot of stuff, so with this app my phone also doubles as my Kindle.
 It’s perfect for those long bus rides, airport waits, and lonely nights in desolate towns.

 - Skyscanner – Turns flight searching on the road into a breeze!

 - Shazam – When out in cafes, shops and bars in an unknown city, you’ll often hear foreign songs you love but you’ll have no idea what it is or who it’s by.
 Let Shazam listen to it, and you’ll know the name, artist and album in a few seconds.
-Some of my all time favourite tracks were discovered this way!
+Some of my all time favorite tracks were discovered this way!

 Diana Edelman — D Travels ‘Round

 - Skyscanner – This app lets me look up flights and deal anywhere in the world, in the palm of my hand.
 Even if I don’t book, it is a nice launchpad for travel ideas.

 - MagicJack – Wherever in the world I am, I can call home to the US so long as I have WiFi.
 Unlike Skype, I don’t need to pay for a subscription, and unlike Voxer, the person on the other end does not need to have the app installed.
 I can call landlines, etc. It has proved very useful on numerous occasions, not just to call home and say “hi.”